Nest $280 vs Ecobee $250 vs Honeywell $200 Thermostat 2026 Which Saved More

 Price$280$250

-C-Wire RequiredNo (most homes)Yes (or Power Extender Kit included)
+C-Wire RequiredNo (most homes with 2-wire)Yes (or Power Extender Kit included)

 Scheduling Precision60-minute intervals30-minute intervals